Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 You can add a user (identified by an email address) to multiple organizations.
 Details about how the user can log in to their organization can be found on the [Login for Users in multiple organization](../../installation/access-to-cognigy-ai.md#multiple-organizations) page.

-If you click on one of the already existing users, a details page opens and displays you certain information about the user.
+If you click one of the already existing users, a details page opens and displays you certain information about the user.
 The most important things you can do here are:

 - see general information
 - see the users current [roles](admin-center/access-control.md)